jhunkeler/astroconda/source/faq.rst

 =================================================

 The Python code in ``stsdas``, for example, is targeted specifically for Python 2.7 and earlier.
-If the demand for Python 3 support under IRAF is great enough we may be able pull our resources to accommodate the community.
+If the demand for Python 3 support under IRAF is great enough we may be able to pull our resources to accommodate the community.
 It is recommended to install
 IRAF into its own environment under Python 2.7:

 ``conda create -n iraf27 python=2.7 iraf && source activate iraf27``